adfinis-forks/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

                                   scpdownload  allow SCP download, you<--bastion--server
-                                  sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion
+                                  sftp         allow usage of the SFTP subsystem, through the bastion rsync        allow usage of rsync, through the bastion portforward  allow forwarding a remote port on the target server to a local port on the bastion
 .. option:: --proxy-host HOST|IP

    Use this host as a proxy/jump host to reach the target server